SavoniaUAS/sami-analysis/README.md

 6. Running the application

+    If you used the second method above, you can run the application by using `source("run.R")`.

     If you used the first method, you can use the following command.

 ```
 > shiny::runApp(launch.browser=TRUE)

 ```
-  If you used the second method above, you can run the application by using `source("run.R")`.

 7. Stopping the application

     You can end Shiny session by pressing "Quit Shiny" in browser window or by pressing "stop sign" in the upper right corner of Console.

 ### Installing and running with command line on Linux

 You can use the following commands to install SaMi Analysis on a Linux system.
 Windows command line installation is quite similar, but not covered here.
 These instructions assume that you have basic understanding of using command line in Linux.

-Install r-base and r-base-dev to your Linux system.
+Install at least r-base and r-base-dev to your Linux system.
 You can find more information from [R homesite](https://cloud.r-project.org/).
 Below is an example on Ubuntu/Debian based system.
+On my test machine I also needed to install libblas-dev and liblapack-dev, but you may not need those.

 ```
 sudo apt-get install r-base r-base-dev
+sudo apt-get install libblas-dev liblapack-dev
 ```
 Create a directory for the project and download project from GitHub.
 Below is an example.